NativeScript/summer-of-nativescript/july/lab.md

 ## Recommended reading

-After going through the labs, here are some articles you might want to read to learn more about NativeScript:
+After going through the lab, here are some articles you might want to read to learn more about NativeScript:

 * [Getting Started with NativeScript](http://developer.telerik.com/featured/getting-started-nativescript/)
 * [How NativeScript Works](http://developer.telerik.com/featured/nativescript-works/)